-Based at The Round House, the team have a broad strategic portfolio and are responsible for delivering the vision of the Board of Trustees.
+Based at The Round House in Ashington, the team have a broad strategic portfolio and are responsible for delivering the vision of the Board of Trustees.

 Would you like to join the Age UK Northumberland Board of Trustees?

-We are always keen to add to our Board of Trustees and would particularly welcome more trustees with skills sets in accountancy, legal, social care and medical backgrounds.
+We are always keen to add to our Board of Trustees and would particularly welcome more trustees with social care and medical backgrounds.
 If you would like to support us, and be part of something great for older people in our community then please get in touch!